What is a recurring payment?

 As the name suggests, the recurring payment model is repetitive.
 In most cases, it is also automatic and straightforward to set up.
 Here’s a rundown of how this form of payment works:

-1. Once a customer opts into the recurring billing system, the process is set in motion, which also includes specifying the frequency of the billing cycle – whether it will be monthly, quarterly or annually.
+Once a customer opts into the recurring billing system, the process is set in motion, which also includes specifying the frequency of the billing cycle, whether it will be monthly, quarterly or annually.
 The customer normally provides their payment details (credit or debit card or digital wallet information) and authorises the merchant to charge them regularly.

-6. Customers should also be able to manage their recurring payment arrangements.
-This includes updating their payment method, changing the billing frequency or cancelling the subscription if necessary.
-This means businesses can keep their customer payment details up-to-date, decreasing the chances of a payment failing.
+Customers should also be able to manage their recurring payment arrangements.
+This includes updating their payment method, changing the billing frequency (if applicable) or cancelling the subscription if necessary.
+This means businesses can keep their customers payment details up-to-date, decreasing the chances of a payment failing.

 On the other hand, direct debit equally refers to a type of payment where a merchant pulls funds directly from a customer’s bank account.
 However, it differs from recurring payments in the sense that the merchant requires the customer to provide formal authorisation, often in the form of a signed mandate.